IgniteUI/igniteui-docfx/en/components/themes/schemas.md

 Now each icon avatar in your global theme will have a limegreen background.

-The great thing about schemas is that they allow you to modify the global theme without having to define component themes, thus reducing the amount of produced CSS.

-Another great feature of theme schemas is that you can have as many as you want and swap them as you wish. **For instance, we provide both light and dark schemas by default.
-This allows you to switch the entire look of your application.**

 Some component schemas, like the button schema, have property definitions for roundness.
 This means that you can change the default button roundness for all buttons.

 Finally, let's see how a component theme can use the schema we created above.